 Summary

+These learning modules focus on the following categories of Alternative Investments: real estate, private equity, and commodities.
 The Fixed Income curriculum introduces the yield curve and fundamental aspects of its composition.
-Candidates will learn various theories regarding yield curve shape and an arbitrage-free framework for valuing option-free bonds.
+You will learn various theories regarding yield curve shape and an arbitrage-free framework for valuing option-free bonds.
 It then builds on binomial valuation methods to value bonds with embedded options.
-Candidates will study credit analysis, the term structure of credit spreads, and how credit default swaps are used in managing credit exposure. |
+You will study credit analysis, the term structure of credit spreads, and how credit default swaps are used in managing credit exposure. |

 The Term Structure and Interest Rate Dynamics

-- The learning module explains spot rates and forward rates and their influence on the yield curve shape.
+The learning module explains spot rates and forward rates and their influence on the yield curve shape.
+You will build on this information to understand how forward rates influence the yield-to-maturity and expected bond returns.

 The Arbitrage-Free Valuation Framework

-Valuing fixed income securities, derivatives, and other financial assets is predicated on the idea that market prices adjust until arbitrage opportunities expire.
+Valuing fixed income securities, derivatives, and other financial assets is predicated on the idea that market prices adjust until arbitrage opportunities expire

-- This includes discussions of the binomial interest rate tree and a Monte Carlo forward-rate simulation.
+The learning module introduces concepts and techniques for no-arbitrage valuation of Fixed Income securities.
+This includes discussions of the binomial interest rate tree and a Monte Carlo forward-rate simulation.

 Valuation and Analysis of Bonds with Embedded Options